Big challenges, big plans

 Bellevue is growing.
 Long known as the “City in a Park,” big projects and economic ambitions are putting a lot of pressure on trees.
 Warmer winters and drier summers are adding more stress.

 To reverse worrisome tree canopy trends, bold action is needed.
 300 Trees challenges us to think outside the box.

 The 300 Trees free tree pilot program for Fall 2020 was a roaring success.
 We distributed 50% more trees than we planned for.
-We have even more orders that we will fill during our Spring program.
+The Spring 2021 event was five times bigger than Fall!
+(See photos here.)

 In addition to our free tree programs, we are excited about an innovative project known as a “Tiny Forest.”
 It’s a densely planted miniature forest about the size of a tennis court that rapidly becomes a self-sustaining eco-system for birds and animals.
 Invented in Japan, Tiny Forests are now appearing in Europe.

 300 Trees is coordinating public grant funds, private donations, Northwest vegetation experts, volunteers, and land donors to make Bellevue one of the first Tiny Forest success stories in the nation!